Chicago Alumni in Academia

-Chicago graduates are currently tenure-track, or just recently tenured, law faculty at the University of Chicago, University of Virginia, Northwestern University, University of Southern California, University of Illinois, University of North Carolina, UCLA, Notre Dame, George Mason, Florida State University, University of Iowa, University of Colorado, University of Houston, DePaul University, University of Utah, Arizona State University, and University of Alabama, among many other schools.
+Chicago graduates are currently tenure-track, or recently tenured, law faculty at the University of Chicago, University of Virginia, Northwestern University, University of Southern California, University of Illinois at Urbana-Champaign, UCLA, Notre Dame, George Mason, Fordham University, Florida State University, Brooklyn Law School, University of Melbourne, University of Colorado, Arizona State University, Emory University, University of South Carolina, Wayne State University, and University of Houston, among many other schools.

 Continue to the next sections of the article: